The Reference Section: Client and Case Details

 The custody reference number is the key linking your attendance note to the official custody record.
 If a billing dispute arises, the LAA will expect your note to be traceable to a specific detention record.
 Having the custody reference, the client's date of birth, and the custody suite name in the Reference section means that traceability is built in from the start.

-Offences as a Structured Field
+Offences as Structured Records

 Time Fields and Billing